openrndr/openrndr-template/README.md

 ## Github Actions

-This repository contains a number of Github Actions in `./github/workflows`.
+This repository contains a number of Github Actions under `./github/workflows`.

+[.github/build-on-commit.yaml](build-on-commit.yaml) runs a basic build on every commit, which can help detect issues in the source code.

-The actions enable a basic build run on commit, plus publication actions that are executed when a commit is tagged with a version number like `v0.*` or `v1.*`.
+[.github/publish-binaries.yaml](publish-binaries.yaml) publishes binaries for Linux, Mac and Windows any time a commit is tagged with a version number like `v1.*`.

+For example, we can create and push a tag with these git commands:

+    git tag -a v1.0.0 -m "v1.0.0"
+    git push origin v1.0.0

+The progress of the running actions can be followed under the Actions tab in GitHub.
+Once complete, the executables will be found under the Releases section.